 They were technologies that would one day become commonplace across the industry but back then looked like science-fiction.
 From Apple:

 iPhone is a revolutionary and magical product that is literally five years ahead of any other mobile phone.
 We are all born with the ultimate pointing device—our fingers—and iPhone uses them to create the most revolutionary user interface since the mouse.

 Technology alone wasn't enough

-It was powered by an ARM-based 1176JZ(F)-S processor and PowerVR MBX Lite 3D graphics chip, manufactured by Samsung, with an 1400 mAh battery, and had 128MB of on-board RAM.
+It was powered by an ARM-based 1176JZ(F)-S processor and PowerVR MBX Lite 3D graphics chip, manufactured by Samsung, with a 1400 mAh battery, and had 128MB of onboard RAM.
 Two NAND Flash-based storage tiers were available at launch: 4GB or 8GB.

-And it could also be charged—and importantly, synced to iTunes—by the same 30-pin Dock connector as Apple's already exceedingly popular iPod.
+And it could also be charged—and critically, synced to iTunes—by the same 30-pin Dock connector as Apple's already exceedingly popular iPod.

 All of this was wrapped in bead-blasted aluminum with a black plastic band around the back to allow for RF transparency.